onzag/itemize/docs/tutorials/airbnb/05-request.md

 }
 ```

-Now try to rebuild with webpack dev and refresh the site on your admin user and check out the CMS.
+Now try to rebuild with esbuild dev and refresh the site on your admin user and check out the CMS.

 ![First Fragment](./images/first-fragment.png)